 It is so great to have some slack time, as you can let your mind get off a bit from your own coaching activities and learn from others.
 It is also great as sooner or later you will connect the dots back to implement those insights and even write a post on it 🙂

 At AgileSparks we allocate some of this slack for a Gemba walk.
 Today, for example, I was lucky to join my colleague in a kickoff meeting of a distributed PO forum.
-Leading a remote session is a challenging situation by itself, as well as working with a wide range of audience or with distributed coaches.
-But let’s tackle it one by one.
+Leading a remote session is a challenging situation by itself, as well as working with a wide range of audiences or with distributed coaches.
+But let’s tackle them one by one.
 I promise that at the end you will also get the how to run your first distributed PO forum tips as well.

 What I would like to start with is the Why.
-Why to initiate a PO forum?
+Why initiate a PO forum?
 What are the benefits?
-Many times there are POs that are working on different products, maybe on different release trains, with different competencies or expertise, so why to bother?
+Many times there are POs that are working on different products, maybe on different release trains, with different competencies or expertise, so why bother?

 So, what are the tips to facilitate it? and how to run your first distributed PO forum?